hexpm/specifications/policy.md

 The auth decision is made per-object by inspecting the payload's `visibility` field.
 The path and signing model are identical in both cases.

-If the payload cannot be decoded — signature mismatch, unknown enum value, missing required field — the edge MUST fail closed and require authentication.
+If the payload cannot be decoded — signature mismatch, unknown enum value, missing required field — the edge must fail closed and require authentication.

 ## Rule semantics